arguelle/VTOL-at-UNLV/Build-Log.md

 ### PWM
 1. Set the PWM minimum value to correspond to the angle at which the blade barely misses the foam wing.
 2. Set the maximum value to correspond to the angle directly forward of the plane.
-3. Set the disarm value so that when disarmed the motor is facing straignt up.
+3. Set the disarm value so that when disarmed the motor is facing straight up.
 ![image](https://github.com/arguelle/VTOL-at-UNLV/assets/117425577/993e17e6-e1ed-4c26-8d37-da0aa8139ffe)

 ### Tilt Servos
 1. Set the number of tilt servos to two.
 2. Using a protractor, measure the angle of the tilt servo when PWM is at its minimum value.
 Enter the obtained angle into the "Angle at minimum tilt" parameter taking into account that 0° in the PX4 coordinate system is straight up.
 3. Do the same for the PWM's maximum value and enter the obtained angle into the "Angle at maximum tilt" parameter.
-   * Setting the angle at min and max tilt values you defines the usable PWM range of the tilt motor in degrees, 90° being forward, 0° being straight up, and -90° being backward.
+   * Setting the angle at min and max tilt values defines the usable PWM range of the tilt motor in degrees, 90° being forward, 0° being straight up, and -90° being backward.
    * The example below shows what the tilt parameter's full range of motion would look like against a Heewing tilt servo.
-In the example the full range of mottion has a total of 107° of freedom.
+In the example, the full range of motion has a total of 107° of freedom.

 ![image](https://github.com/arguelle/VTOL-at-UNLV/assets/117425577/29d4ad1a-d3ca-4543-b36b-55729ed5380f)
 ![rotationdiagram](https://github.com/arguelle/VTOL-at-UNLV/assets/117425577/704d713d-8f5d-4c8d-98a9-6ec37b909c78)